codecygen/PHP/05 - PHP, HTML, CSS/TIPS.md

 Tip
-If a block of PHP code contains only a single executable statement, it’s common to place both it and the PHP tags on a single line: <?php include('filename.html'); ?>
+If a block of PHP code contains only a single executable statement, it’s common to place both it and the PHP tags on a single line: "<?php include('filename.html'); ?>"